abenemon/coding-practice/python-practice/how-to/pandas/use_custom_functions_with_agg.md

 - **Defining a function**: Write your own code to compute a custom statistic.
 - **Using with `.agg()`**: Pass your function’s *name* (not a string!) to `.agg()`.
+- **Multiple columns**: Select multiple columns and call `.agg()` for summaries on all of them.
+- **Multiple summaries**: Pass a list of functions into `.agg()` to get several statistics at once.
-- **Result**: Pandas runs your function on the column and returns your custom summary.
+- **Result**: Pandas runs your function(s) on your chosen column(s) and returns your custom summaries.

 ---

 **Tip:**
 You don’t have to fully understand custom functions the first time you see them!
-For now, just remember: if you see `def ...`, someone is defining a little tool that can be used with `.agg()`.
+For now, just remember: if you see `def ...`, someone is defining a little tool that can be used with `.agg()` for custom summaries.

 ---